adironene/CSE15l/lab1.md

 <br/><br/>

 ## Optimizing Remote Running
 There are a few ways to optimize the process of executing commands.
-The following shortcuts are very useful
+The following shortcuts are very useful.

 - You may use the `tab` key to auto-complete your command.
 - The `up` arrow allows you to view the previously executed commands.